Posted on

 But don’t worry—plenty of alternatives can give you the same non-stick experience without the downsides.

-Also, we’ll cover what to do if food still sticks, the need-to-know drawbacks and buying considerations before choosing, best practices for care, and our top brand picks for each.
+I’ll also show you, step by step, how to prevent sticking with each material and demonstrate it by cooking an egg.
+We’ll cover what to do if food still sticks, the need-to-know drawbacks and buying considerations before choosing, best practices for care, and our top brand picks for each.

 Let’s get started!
-Click to open the below navigation menu to hop around:
+Click to open the navigation menu below to hop around:

 3 Reasons to Ditch Non-Stick Cookware